Skip to main content

 5. A checkmark badge confirms verification

-6. The respondent can request a new code after a 30-second cooldown
+6. The respondent can request a new code after a short cooldown

 OTP verification adds friction.
 Use it on forms where you need to confirm the respondent owns the email address: event registration, account creation, or gated content access.